ccortezia/voxsql/README.md

 ## Design Goals and Inspiration

-`voxsql` strives to promote SQL as a first-class language within an application-centric project.
+`voxsql` strives to promote SQL as a first-class language within application-centric projects.

 As opposed to ORMs, `voxsql` does not try to encapsulate SQL within higher-level abstractions and in doing so it gives away some of the flexibility offered by application language constructs.
 At the same time, a SQL-first approach to persistence design brings some interesting project benefits, such as a lower barrier to the usage of advanced SQL features, easier inspection of queries, and application footprint and complexity reduction.
 In short, it would be a fair statement to assume `voxsql` brings simplicity at the cost of flexibility.